Balu Brigada: History

 In October 2024, Balu Brigada announced the Can't Be Your Dog Tour, their first headlining tour.
-It took place in February and March 2025, spanning four shows across the U.S.
+It took place in February and March 2025, spanning four shows across the U.S. They performed at "The Echo" in Los Angeles, CA on February 27, "The Rickshaw Shop" in San Francisco, CA on 1 March, "Schubas Tavern" in Chicago, IL on 3 March, and "Baby's All Right" in Brooklyn, NY on 6 March.
+This tour had minimal capacities, the biggest capacity being a capacity of 400 at "The Echo" and the smallest being a capacity of 165 at "Schubas Tavern."

 In January 2025, Balu Brigada was named one of SiriusXM's Future Five artists for 2025.

+On February 28, the band performed at an additional show at "No Vacancy" in Los Angeles that was part of Booker and Stryker's "Friday Night Out."

+On March 5, 2025, Balu Brigada made their live television debut on Jimmy Kimmel Live!, and performed "So Cold".

-In May 2025, Balu Brigada announced their debut album, Portal, released on 29 August 2025, along with the release of the album's third single "Backseat."
+In May 2025, Balu Brigada announced their debut album, Portal, released on 29 August 2025, along with the release of the album's third single "Backseat".
 The album was written and entirely produced by both members whilst on the road touring.
-Alongside this, the Portal Tour was announced, which is set to begin at Mexico City in October, and conclude at Austin, Texas in November.
-The album's fourth single, "What Do We Ever Really Know?" was released on July 24th, and the fifth single, "Politix", was released on August 19th.
-The sixth and the last single, “Sideways”, was released on August 27th, two days prior to the release date of the album.
+Alongside this, the Portal Tour was announced, which began at Mexico City in October, and concluded at Austin, Texas in November.
+The album's fourth single, "What Do We Ever Really Know?" was released on 24 July, and the fifth single, "Politix", was released on 19 August.
+The sixth and the last single, "Sideways", was released on 27 August, two days prior to the release date of the album.

+In late 2025, Balu Brigada announced Portal Tour to be brought to Europe in April and May 2026, and an Australasia Tour in Australia and New Zealand for June 2026.